abeeken/gatsby-netlify/README.md

 A basic starter to get a Netlify blog up and running with Gatsby.
 Includes:

+* Some scaffolding for flat pages
+* Some components
+* A main stylesheet
+* Scss support
+* Helmet support
 * Basic Blog Posts
 * Automatic post slug generation
 * Gatsby image support